A COMPREHENSIVE GUIDE TO AUTO INSURANCE IN 2026

 You can get insurance without owning a car through a non-owner insurance policy.
 This policy provides liability coverage when you drive a vehicle you don’t own, such as a rental or a borrowed car.
 It can also offer protection if you frequently use car-sharing services or want to maintain continuous insurance coverage to avoid higher rates in the future.

-Non-owner insurance doesn’t cover damage to the vehicle you’re driving or personal injuries, so it’s important to understand its limitations.
+Non-owner insurance doesn’t cover damage to the vehicle you’re driving or personal injuries, so it’s essential to understand its limitations.
 This coverage is a practical solution for drivers without their vehicles.

 Can You Get Car Insurance Without A License?